How to Securely Clean Up the Trash on Your Mac

 Step 1.
 Download and launch MacMaster on your Mac.

 Step 2.
-Click Junk Files > Scan.
-And it will scan out files on the Trash, system/application caches, users/system logs, photos junks.
+Click System Junk > Scan.
+And it will scan out part of files, like system/application caches, users/system logs, photos junks.
+You are able to remove some unneeded items.

-Also you can choose Clutter, Large & Old files to clean other unneeded files on your Mac.
+Also you can choose Mail Trash, Large & Old files to clean other unneeded files on your Mac.

 Do you have other ways to secure clean the Trash, share with us below.